 6.4 - Higher Rate - An employee shall be paid the higher rate of pay for all work performed in a higher job classification, and shall be paid the lower rate for all work performed in a lower paid job classification.
 This shall not apply where the change in job classification may be considered a minor factor, or is unscheduled, infrequent, of short duration, or is due to an emergency.

-6.5 - Full-Time Payroll Employees - Regular full-time payroll employees are employees who have completed their probationary period and work a minimum of twenty (20) hours per week.
+6.5 - Full-Time Payroll Employees - Regular full-time payroll employees are employees who have completed their probationary period and work a minimum of thirty-two (32) hours per week.
+The employee must work an average of thirty-two (32) hours per week based on a twelve week rolling average to be considered a full-time employee.

 6.6 - Business Costs - In accordance with applicable laws, employees shall not have unauthorized deductions made from their checks for such business costs as walkouts, bad checks, incorrect credit card stamps, addition errors, overpouring, cash register shortages or breakages.